protocol/research-website/content/authors/petar-maymounkov/_index.md

 ---
 # Display name
-name: "Petar Maymounkov"
+name: Petar Maymounkov

 # Role/position (e.g. Research Scientist)
-role: "Research Scientist"
+role: Research Scientist

 # Zero or one of the groups in content/groups (or free text)
 groups:
-  - IPFS
+  - "IPFS"
-  - libp2p
+  - "libp2p"

 # Avatar (no need to edit)
 resources: